Munkei/BugEye/README.md

 > **♥** Remember to compile both testing *and* normal versions in your
 >       continuous or nightly builds to catch compilation errors in the test
 >       code.

+BugEye requires some C++11 features, so the compiler will have to support it.
+In the case of GCC that means version 4.7 or later, and the `-std=c++11` option.

+BugEye is tested to compile with GCC's `-Wall -Wextra -Werror` options, i.e. you shouldn't be seeing any warnings from the BugEye code.
+If you do, please file a bug (see "Bugs" below).

 ### Running ###